- Contact Us Now: 888-ROKITALAW Tap to Call

 - Avoid names that are generic or too descriptive.

-- Do a quick trademark search to make sure your name isn’t already in use.
+- Conduct a thorough trademark search to make sure your name isn’t already in use.

 - Test your name—make sure it’s easy to say and remember.